How to Start a Blog in 2020

 And this is why I believe that any blog (or any endeavor for that matter) should begin and operate from a place of purpose.

-I mean, you guys, this is what The Purpose Blog is all about.
+This is what The Purpose Blog is all about.
 Knowing your purpose for blogging is how you’ll be able to consistently and strategically create content, grow your blog, and make it last for years and years to come.

 So how do you know your purpose in blogging?